tednaleid/ganda/README.md

          --workers value, -W value        number of concurrent workers that will be making requests (default: 30) --subdir-length value, -S value  length of hashed subdirectory name to put saved files when using -o; use 2 for > 5k urls, 4 for > 5M urls (default: 0)
          --connect-timeout value          number of seconds to wait for a connection to be established before timeout (default: 10)
-         --silent, -s                     if flag is present, omit showing response code for each url only output response bodies
+         --insecure, -k                   if flag is present, skip verification of https certificates --silent, -s                     if flag is present, omit showing response code for each url only output response bodies
          --no-color                       if flag is present, don't add color to success/warn messages --retry value                    max number of retries on transient errors (5XX status codes/timeouts) to attempt (default: 0)